 Kick off your day with a fresh cherry scone and hand-brewed, locally roasted coffee at Pigtrain Coffee; or arrive early to beat the crowd to Snooze, a morning eatery known across the Front Range for its benedicts and pineapple upside down pancakes.

-For lunch and dinner, Mercantile churns out exquisitely crafted sandwiches with ingredients like chili-glazed pork belly and hand-pickled vegetables, while Acme has down-to-earth cuisine like hand-crafted brats, fresh-ground burgers and Kennebec fries.
-Meanwhile, Stoic & Genuine has fresh oysters, classic lobster rolls and crispy whole haddock; and modern neighborhood bistro The Kitchen Next Door’s Community Hour allows travelers to mingle with Denverites.
+For lunch and dinner, Mercantile churns out exquisitely crafted sandwiches with ingredients like chili-glazed pork belly and hand-pickled vegetables, while Acme has down-to-earth cuisine like juicy reubans, breakfast sandwiches and fresh salads.
+Meanwhile, Stoic & Genuine has fresh oysters, classic lobster rolls and crispy whole haddock; and modern neighborhood bistro Next Door American Eatery has dishes made with ingredients that are 100 percent sourced from American farmers.